cambridge-cares/CitiesKG/agents/src/main/java/uk/ac/cam/cares/twa/cities/models/README.md

 ## Demo

-There is a short, heavily annotated file `ModelDemo.java` in this folder which showcases the key features of the framework and walks through some of the typical design decisions and usage patterns that one may encounter.
-It and the [Using the Model framework](#Using the Model framework) section of this README may be read in any order.
+There is a short, heavily annotated file `ModelDemo.java` in this folder which showcases the key features of the Framework and walks through some of the typical design decisions and usage patterns that one may encounter.
+It and the [Using the Model Framework](#Using the Model Framework) section of this README may be read in any order.
 Also see the diagrammatic overview of the classes and methods on offer in `diagram.xml`.

 ## Defining a Model

-The `Model` class is the main class used in the framework to interact with structured data.
+The `Model` class is the main class used in the Framework to interact with structured data.
 In general,

 - each `Model` subclass (henceforth "a model") corresponds to a class in the knowledge graph ontology, or a part of such an ontological class;